valhuber/fab_nw/README.md

 ## Install

-open VSCode, and clone this repo
+open VSCode, and clone this repo.

 In VSCode Python Debug Console: